-Image & Text contributed by Jason Scott Tilly, United Kingdom
+Image & Narrative contributed by Jason Scott Tilly, United Kingdom

 Bert Scott, (lower right) was my grandfather, and he was born in Bangalore in 1915.
 He was educated at Bishop Cottons school and he joined the Times of India in 1936 as a press photographer, where he worked until the outbreak of World War II.